Arles: Middle Ages

-In 735, after raiding the Lower Rhône, Andalusian Saracens led by Yusuf ibn 'Abd al-Rahman al-Fihri moved into the stronghold summoned by Count Maurontus, who feared Charles Martel's expansionist ambitions, though this may have been an excuse to further Moorish expansion beyond Iberia.
+In 735, after raiding the Lower Rhône, Andalusian Saracens led by Yusuf ibn 'Abd al-Rahman al-Fihri moved into the stronghold summoned by Count Maurontus, who feared Charles Martel's expansionist ambitions, though this may have been an excuse to further Muslim expansion beyond Iberia.
 The next year, Charles campaigned south to Septimania and Provence, attacking and capturing Arles from the Muslim Arabs after destroying Avignon.
-In 739.
-Charles definitely drove Maurontus to exile, and brought Provence to heel.
+In 739, Charles definitively drove Maurontus to exile, and brought Provence to heel.
+Louis the Pious, in 829, placed Arles under royal protection and assigned it with special privileges.
 In 855, it was made the capital of a Frankish Kingdom of Burgundy, which included Burgundy and part of Provence, but was frequently terrorised by Saracen and Viking raiders.
 In 888, Rudolph, Count of Auxerre (now in north-western Burgundy), founded the kingdom of Transjuran Burgundy (literally, beyond the Jura mountains), which included western Switzerland as far as the river Reuss, Valais, Geneva, Chablais and Bugey.

 In 933, Hugh of Arles ("Hugues de Provence") gave his kingdom up to Rudolph II, who merged the two kingdoms into a new Kingdom of Burgundy-Arles.
 In 1032, King Rudolph III died, and the kingdom was inherited by Emperor Conrad II the Salic.
 Though his successors counted themselves kings of Arles, few went to be crowned in the cathedral.
 Most of the kingdom's territory was progressively incorporated into France.
 During these troubled times, the amphitheatre was converted into a fortress, with watchtowers built at each of the four quadrants and a minuscule walled town being constructed within.
 The population was by now only a fraction of what it had been in Roman times, with much of old Arles lying in ruins.

 The town regained political and economic prominence in the 12th century, with the Holy Roman Emperor Frederick Barbarossa traveling there in 1178 for his coronation.
 In the 12th century, it became a free city governed by an elected podestat (chief magistrate; literally "power"), who appointed the consuls and other magistrates.
 It retained this status until the French Revolution of 1789.

 Arles joined the countship of Provence in 1239, but, once more, its prominence was eclipsed by Marseilles.
 In 1378, the Holy Roman Emperor Charles IV made the Dauphin of France (later King Charles VI of France) vicar of the moribund Kingdom of Burgundy-Arles for his lifetime.
 The kingdom ceased to have any political existence soon afterwards.